annapivoine/vibeterm/README.md

 ## Important note

 This project was made for the [Boot.dev](https://www.boot.dev/) Hackathon.
 The binary runs a bit slow because Python isn’t really meant to be compiled.
-I went with a binary anyway just to make it easier for people to try out.
+I went with a binary as an option anyway just to make it easier for people to try out.
 I could use another language to make it faster, but that’s not where I’m at yet.
+It's possible to run it faster using `uv`.

 ## License